ralphwetzel/theonionbox/README.md

 ```

-`DEBUG` mode only affects the Box' core code.
+`DEBUG` mode only affects the _Box_' core code.
 It forwards the debug messages of _The Onion Box_ to the console or the log file.
 If you encounter any problems, you may enable `DEBUG` mode to check what's happing.

-`TRACE` additionally forwards debug level messages of `bottle` (the WSGI micro web-framework used by the Box) and trace level messages of `stem` (the Tor controller library).
+`TRACE` additionally forwards debug level messages of `bottle` (the WSGI micro web-framework used by the _Box_) and trace level messages of `stem` (the Tor controller library).
 This mode is really noisy ... and the ultimate lever to follow the operation of _The Onion Box_ in case of problems.

 ## Advanced Operations: Authentication
 Monitoring a Tor node in the end just demands two prerequisites: Access to an interface to control the node and a way to authenticate against the node.
 Therefore _Advanced Operations_ is all about the different ways to provide a [control interface](#advanced-operations-control-interface) and the different ways of **authentication**.

-To clarify one topic upfront: You don't need to tell your Box the way of authentication it shall use.
-This topic will transparently be negotiated between the Tor node and the Box.
+To clarify one topic upfront: You don't need to tell your box the way of authentication it shall use.
+This topic will transparently be negotiated between the Tor node and the _Box_.

 ### Cookie Authentication
 By default (defined in the configuration file [`torrc.default`](#configuration)) a Tor node offers _Cookie Authentication_ as standard authentication method.

 According to the Tor manual, when using _Cookie Authentication_, the Tor node allows "connections on the control port when the connecting process knows the contents of a file named `control_auth_cookie`, which Tor will create in its data directory".
 This implies that _Cookie Authentication_ can only be used locally - which means that this authentication method is only suitable if you have installed _The Onion Box_ on the same system that hosts the Tor node you intend to monitor.
-To access `control_auth_cookie`, your Box needs to have the correct privileges.
+To access `control_auth_cookie`, your box needs to have the correct privileges.
 This can be achieved most easily by running it as the same user as the Tor node (which e.g. is _debian-tor_ on Debian systems):
 ```
 sudo -u debian-tor python theonionbox.py
 ```